AVOID COMPUTER MONITOR EYESTRAIN

 Further Reading

 Employees who work all day at a computer are at risk for eyestrain.
 To help your workers protect themselves, we recommend that they follow these basic precautions.
-Look away from the monitor for 30 seconds, every 15 or 20 minutes.
-Look at or...
+Basic precautions Look away from the monitor for 30 seconds every 15 to 20 minut...

-In more than a few movies, you see people contract viruses on their computers, and then it isn't long before the computer starts emitting smoke and sparks.
-That doesn't really happen in real life, but there are instances wherein a computer can b...
+In more than a few movies you see people contract viruses on their computers and then the computer starts emitting smoke and sparks.
+That doesn't really happen in real life, but there are instances where a computer can be physically damaged by how ...

-Recent computer crimes involving hacking major department stores, governments, banks, healthcare providers, credit card companies, even motion picture studios suggest no system is safe from cyber-attacks.
-How can we risk manage this threat? ...
+Recent computer crimes involving hacking major department stores, governments, banks, healthcare providers, credit card companies and motion picture studios show that no system is completely safe from cyber‑attacks.
+How can we risk manage this thre...